markglenn/codefixes.com/source/_posts/2010-11-03-cpu-speeds-have-maxed-out-now-what.markdown

 expect responsive applications.
 If you want the truth, try using iTunes on a Windows PC.

-So some languages have added features to help with calm your worried mind.
+So some languages have added features to help with calming your worried mind.
 For example, .NET added [Parallel Extensions](http://en.wikipedia.org/wiki/Parallel_Extensions) and the [Reactive Extensions (Rx)](http://msdn.microsoft.com/en-us/devlabs/ee794896.aspx).
 And C++ finally added [lambda expressions](http://en.wikipedia.org/wiki/C++0x#Lambda_functions_and_expressions)